 Course schedules and section assignments are made in July.
 We will notify the class when assignments are made and schedules are available in Enroll & Pay.
 Book lists are available shortly after that.
 Textbooks are available through the KU Bookstore and online vendors.

 Want to show your KU Law spirit?
 The Student Bar Association offers merchandise to announce your ties to the law school.
 Visit the SBA Store to browse the selection and place an order.
 Admitted students also receive a special KU Law T-shirt.
 Watch your email to request yours.

 Character & Fitness Disclosure Requirement

 On the application for admission, KU Law requires applicants to disclose information related to the character and fitness necessary to practice law, including criminal conduct.
 (See Question 11 on the application for admission for the full scope of the question.)

 If you have not fully disclosed such conduct, you should amend your application as soon as possible.
 To amend, submit a signed letter to Associate Dean for Academic and Student Affairs, Leah Terranova at email@example.com, explaining the conduct and the reason that you did not initially disclose it on your original application.
 The signed letter will be added to your law school application as an amendment.

 This duty to disclose is a continuous duty – meaning that you must notify the law school if you engage in conduct covered in the Character & Fitness question any time after the submission of your application, including while you are a law student.

 Admission to the bar in all states involves character, fitness and other qualifications.
 Applicants are encouraged to determine what those requirements are in the state(s) in which they intend to practice by consulting the website of the National Conference of Bar Examiners.
-Should you need clarification about whether you have a duty to report your situation, please contact Leah Terranova at email@example.com.
+Should you need clarification about whether you have a duty to report your situation, please contact Dean Terranova at firstname.lastname@example.org.